We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Before You Go to Basel

-- Basel is a city of fountains (almost 250 of them!), many of which are drinking fountains.
-On your trip to Basel, be sure to bring a reusable travel water bottle and refill with the clean Swiss water flowing in the fountains around town!
-Tip: Our favorite fountains were the basilisk (reptile-like animal) fountains.
-The creature is a symbol of Basel and the fountains featuring basilisks can be found in various places throughout the city.
+- Basel is a city of fountains (almost 250 of them), many of which are drinking fountains.
+Be sure to bring a reusable travel water bottle and refill with the clean Swiss mountain water!

 - Basel is a walkable city…but only if you pack the right travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these shoes by New Balance and Reef.
+Kris prefers wearing shoes by Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures, and is a slim and lightweight budget camera).
+- Rather than relying on your phone, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel, which takes beautiful pictures and is a excellent travel camera).

 - Whether you prefer to travel with a backpack or a suitcase, you will also want to have a super day bag to organize and secure all of your essential everyday travel items.